 If the US gets 100 medals and Kuwait gets 1, that should be about even.
 Still, you want to reward better medal counts: silver and gold should be valued above bronze in some manner.

 Now, I say all this as a curious observer.
 I'm certainly no Olympic athlete; my best performance in the 100 meter was in the low 12s.
 (That time hasn't been competitive since 1896.)

 Treating all medals the same may look good in a medal count table, but it's hard to argue that being the third best in the world at something equals being the best.

-That's exactly the case in Women's Beach volleyball, and this metric ignores the domination of that sport by the US.
-Additionally, it is biased towards small countries, which may have a single athlete win multiple gold medals, and not winning medals in other games.
+That's exactly the case in Women's Beach volleyball, ignoring the domination of that sport by the US.
+Additionally, this measure is biased towards small countries, which may have a single athlete win multiple gold medals.

 Who won the 2012 London Olympics?
 Is it as simple as gold medals or total medals?
 Great Britain vs. Russia... which one would you rather be, medal count wise?
 Should we adjust for latitude?